minhtnq-acbs-com-vn/microservices-test/README.md

 - Price service is on port 10000
 - Book service is on port 11000
+- Helper service is on port 12000
-- This application doesn't have multiple layers like controller, service, repository, etc. because it's easier to review this way.
+- This application doesn't have multiple layers like controller, service, repository, etc. because it's easier to review this way, I think.

 # LIMITATION

-- Can't properly return error message
+- Don't have a fallback, circuit breaker, retry, etc. because I don't know how to implement it
 - Can't exclude proto files from coverage
-- Booking Service don't have high test coverage because I don't know how to replicate bad cases like database error
+- Booking Service and Helper Service don't have high test coverage because I don't know how to replicate bad cases like database error